stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Enchantment/index.md

 For the duration, you have advantage on all Charisma checks directed at one creature of your choice that isn't hostile toward you.
 When the spell ends, the creature realises that you used magic to influence its mood and becomes hostile toward you.
 A creature prone to violence might attack you.
 Another creature might seek retribution in other ways (at the GM's discretion), depending on the nature of your interaction with it.

-This spell’s duration increases to 10 minutes when you reach 5th level, to 1 hours when you reach 11th level, and to 8 hours when you reach 17th level.

 ## Mind Sliver
 *Enchantment Cantrip*<br>
 **Casting Time:** 1 Action<br>